deepwn/warpod/readme.md

       curl -x http://<auth:pass>@<container_ip>:<gost_port> https://ip-api.com/json (outside container)
 ```

-## Other
+> [!TIP]

-you can use `ADD sources.list /etc/apt/sources.list` from Dockerfile if you need a apt source mirror by *.edu.cn.
+> you can use `ADD sources.list /etc/apt/sources.list` from Dockerfile if you need a apt source mirror by *.edu.cn.
+>

-and you can download another version of `gost.tar.gz` by yourself, and put it in the same directory with Dockerfile.
+> and you can download another version of `gost.tar.gz` by yourself, and put it in the same directory with Dockerfile.
+>

-At last, you can modify the `entrypoint.sh` to add more `gost` listen port or args. for example, add a local dns server or local network proxy.
+> At last, you can modify the `entrypoint.sh` to add more `gost` listen port or args. for example, add a local dns server or local network proxy.

 ## License